Sage/argos/guides-source/guides/v2_template_guide/README.md

-#Argos-Template
+#Argos-Template Guide

 By the end of this guide you will have an enterprise data-driven mobile application with the following:

 * A Home Navigation page;
 * Two List, or Collection, Views bound to different entities;
 * A Detail View showing in depth properties, a single quick action and a link to a related List View; and
-* A dual-purpse Edit View used to create and update entities.
+* A dual-purpose Edit View used to create and update entities.

 As you are following along the guide will cover topics such as: Configuring SData, AMD loading and Simplates.
 From start to finish the guide should take around 15-20 minutes to complete and there are many more advanced topics to address specific implementations.

 ##Setup
 The Argos framework is meant to serve in an environment of multiple on-going applications and their modules, as such the folder structure allows a single copy of Argos-SDK.
 You may opt for a different structure but the following provides an extensible foundation.

 1\.
 Create a folder called `mobile` and within that, create a folder called `argos-sdk` and a folder called `products`.